framely/community/docs/index.md

     image: images/system1.png
     left: true
   - title: Understand Dialog with Zero or Few-Shot Learning
-    details: Using the same technology behind ChatGPT, labeling training data for each additional intent is a thing of past, now you can focus on business logic.
+    details: Labeling training data for each additional intent is slow, expensive, and now unnecessary with LLMs.
+Without this step, you can focus on business logic and move at warp speed.
     image: images/language.png
     left: false
   - title: Focus on Service with Schema-based Interaction Logic
-    details: Enumerating all possible conversation flow can create good user experience but with too high a cost.
-Schema based interaction logic changes that.
+    details: Enumerating all possible conversation flows imperatively often results in a poor user experience and high costs.
+Schema-based declarative interaction logic changes that.
     image: images/schema.png
     left: true